 SKETCH of proof: for both, this can be shown by transforming any given TM into an equivalent one (defining the same language) with a new dummy state (q) just before the transitions to h_a .
-Then Accepts- Λ can be shown to reduce to the problem of b and AcceptsSomething to the problem of c. d and e are both undecidable.
+Then Accepts- Λ can be shown to reduce to the problem of b and AcceptsSomething to the problem of c.

-SKETCH of proof: every Turingmachine can be transformed into one which defines the same language and in which all finite computations consist of an even number of steps.
+SKETCH of proof: every Turing machine can be transformed into one which defines the same language and in which all finite computations consist of an even number of steps.
 Then Accepts- Λ can be shown to reduce to the problem of d, and AcceptsSomething can be shown to reduce to the problem of e.

-f and g are undecidable (HINT: every TM can be effectively transformed into an equivalent one which for each input either stops successfully or enters an infinite computation (it never crashes or enters h_r), see exercise 9.11 and the proof of Theorem 11.6; then use the negations of Accepts and of AcceptsSomething, respectively).
+f and g are undecidable (HINT: every TM can be effectively transformed into an equivalent one which for each input either stops successfully or enters an infinite computation (it never crashes or enters h_r), see Exercise 7.12 and the proof of Theorem 9.8; then the negation of Accepts reduces to the problem of f, and the negation of AcceptsEverything reduces to the problem of g).

-h and i are undecidable (HINT: T rejects input w means that the computation of T on w will eventually halt unsuccessfully: it "crashes" or enters h_r ; give a transformation which given a TM interchanges crashing and successfully halting; then use Accepts and AcceptsSomething respectively).
+h and i are undecidable (HINT: T rejects input w means that the computation of T on w will eventually halt unsuccessfully: it 'crashes' or enters h_r ; give a transformation which given a TM interchanges crashing and successfully halting; then use Accepts and AcceptsSomething respectively).